Deep-MI/fsqc/README.md

 been augmented by additional functions from the [MRIQC toolbox](https://github.com/poldracklab/mriqc), and with code derived from the [LaPy](https://github.com/Deep-MI/lapy) and [BrainPrint](https://github.com/Deep-MI/brainprint) toolboxes.

+This page provides general, usage, and installation information.
+See [here](https://deep-mi.org/fsqc/dev/index.html) for the full documentation.
 ___

 ## Contents